-After protests, Romania scraps proposed corruption bill
+Amid protests, Romania scraps proposed corruption bill

 - Nation has been rocked by days of massive street protests

-(CNN)Amid ongoing nationwide protests, the Romanian government has scrapped a controversial bill that would have protected many politicians from being prosecuted for corruption.
+(CNN)Amid ongoing nationwide protests, the Romanian government has scrapped a bill that would have protected many politicians from being prosecuted for corruption.

-The official repeal of the corruption decree was announced Sunday in a government statement following an emergency meeting of Prime Minister Sorin Grindeanu's Cabinet.
+The official repeal of the corruption decree was announced Sunday in a government statement after an emergency meeting of Prime Minister Sorin Grindeanu's Cabinet.

 The announcement and a nationally televised address by the Prime Minister a day earlier did little to stem anger over the now-abandoned corruption decree.

-Occasionally violent street protests occurred across the nation Saturday and were some of the largest in Romania since its communist government fell in 1989.
+Massive rallies were held across the nation on Sunday, including at Victory Square in the capital of Bucharest.

+At 9 p.m., protesters turned on their cell phone lights and pointed them at the sky, creating a sea of bright pinpoints.
+They sang the national anthem and later went silent for five minutes in memory of the heroes of the 1989 revolution that overthrew Communist leader Nicolae Ceaușescu.

 Grindeanu said Saturday there were some problems in communicating the decree to the public.
 He said the justice minister, who championed the law, had taken full responsibility.

-"I don't want to divide Romania," Grindeanu said Saturday, as crowds protested across the country, including in Bucharest's Victory Square just outside the government headquarters.
+"I don't want to divide Romania," Grindeanu said Saturday.

 "Romania cannot be torn apart.
 Romania in this moment due to what's going on seems to be divided, but it's my last wish to get to anything like that," he said.